What makes a great potato masher?

 Do you look at your potato masher and think, “That is a great tool that does its one job really well?”
 If not, maybe it’s time for an upgrade.
 Traditional mashers have long, solid handles attached to either a wavy wire or a perforated disk, but we’ve seen a number of products with innovative designs such as a coil shape or a spring-loaded handle.
 Could any of these new products make mashing easier?

-To find out, we rounded up 15 different mashers priced from $6.99 to $29.99—five wavy, five perforated, and five innovative—and started with an elimination round to weed out any that were unacceptably flawed.
+To find out, we rounded up a wide variety of mashers in different styles—wavy and perforated as well as unusual and innovative models.
+We started with an elimination round to weed out any that were unacceptably flawed.
 We used each product to mash 2 pounds of boiled Yukon Gold potatoes (the type of potato we use most often in our recipes) in a large saucepan, counting the number of passes it took to get rid of lumps and rating each masher on comfort and durability.
 Products that bent or warped, were painful to hold, or took more than 50 passes to mash the potatoes (the best took around 30) were immediately out.
 This included most of the innovative products—their uncomfortable handles and inefficient mashing plates made for slow and painful mashing.

 That left us with nine mashers, which we tested by mashing starchier russets, softer sweet potatoes, and more Yukon Golds in 2- and 4-quart saucepans and an 8-quart Dutch oven.